AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 really directories).
 The following options in the inputs file control the generation of plotfiles:

--  : prefix for plotfiles (text; default:
+-  amr.plot_file: prefix for plotfiles (text; default:
    “plt”)

--  : how often (by level-0 time steps) to
+-  amr.plot_int: how often (by level-0 time steps) to
    write plot files (Integer :math:`> 0`; default: -1)

--  : how often (by simulation time) to write plot files (Real :math:`> 0`; default: -1.0)
+-  amr.plot_per: how often (by simulation time) to write plot files (Real :math:`> 0`; default: -1.0)

    Note that amr.plot_per will write a plotfile at the first